-Back in the old days, aluminum foil was used to wrap just about everything.
-Kids went to school with their lunch box fully packed with sandwiches wrapped in aluminum foil.
+Back in the old days, aluminum foil (aka tin foil) was used to wrap just about everything.
+Kids went to school with their lunch box fully packed with sandwiches wrapped in it.
 Pickles were wrapped in aluminum foil and so were the homemade snacks.
-Just about everything we carried in our lunchbox was wrapped in aluminum foil (balled up aluminum foil was a great source of entertainment).
+Just about everything we carried in our lunchbox was wrapped in foil (balled up aluminum foil was a great source of entertainment).

-In addition to stuffing our lunch boxes with aluminum foil and later throwing the aluminum foil balls around the lunchroom, my parents also used the product more traditionally in cooking.
-After the hot roast came out of the oven, covering it with aluminum foil was a perfectly acceptable way to keep it protected.
+In addition to stuffing our lunch boxes with tin foil and later throwing the aluminum balls around the lunchroom, my parents also used the product more traditionally in cooking.
+After the hot roast came out of the oven, covering it with foil was a perfectly acceptable way to keep it protected.

 New and Improved Aluminum Foil

 I don’t know if I was living in my childhood fantasy, but I never remember my mother complaining about the aluminum foil dissolving.
 Nowadays I cannot use tin foil to cover foods.
 It appears to melt when it spends too much time in contact with

 My first response was to purchase a thicker, heavier grade of aluminum foil.
 That didn’t work because it dissolved onto the food too.
 Seeing that my first line of action didn’t work, I decided to see if other folks on the internet had the same problem.
 Imagine my surprise when I found that aluminum foil dissolves when it comes into contact with acidic foods.